 Full-time and part-time employees are entitled to the paid holidays listed below, provided that the employee normally works on that day and provided that the employee works his or her assigned day preceding and following the holiday.
 For hourly employees, holiday pay will be paid at the straight time hourly rate and will be pro-rated for employees who regularly work fewer than eight (8) hours on that day.
-Temporary employees are not entitled to paid holidays.
+Temporary employees and on-call firefighters are not entitled to paid holidays.

 Some employees may be required to work on holidays.
-Police Officers paid on an hourly basis shall be paid an additional eight (8) hours of straight time for each holiday which will be calculated for the actual day of the holiday.
+Police Officers paid on an hourly basis shall be paid an additional eight (8) hours of straight time for each holiday, which will be calculated for the actual day of the holiday.

-The Road Agent may allow employees who are required to work on a holiday in lieu of being paid holiday pay for that day to use the holiday on a different day.
-If the employee requests to use the holiday on a different day and the Road Agent approves the Road Agent will schedule the holiday day for that employee to be used within 90 days of the actual holiday.
+The Road Agent may allow Highway Department employees who are required to work on a holiday in lieu of being paid holiday pay for that day to use the holiday on a different day in lieu of being paid holiday pay.
+If the employee requests to use the holiday on a different day and the Road Agent approves, the Road Agent will schedule the holiday day for that employee to be used within 90 days of the actual holiday.
 The employee must utilize the holiday day within the 90 days or lose the holiday day and pay for that holiday.